All Episodes

 They're bitter about change.

-What in the world about the greatest country on earth needs drastic, dramatic change.
+What in the world about the greatest country on earth needs drastic, dramatic change?

-I gotta get this off my chest.
+I got to get this off my chest.

-Saudi Arabia's influence as the biggest oil exporter would wane if the fields are as big as advertised, and China and India would become dominant buyers of Persian Gulf oil, said the vice president at Strategic Forecasting, or located in Austin, Texas.
+Saudi Arabia's influence as the biggest oil exporter would wane if the fields are as big as advertised, and China and India would become dominant buyers of Persian Gulf oil, said the vice president at Strategic Forecasting or located in Austin, Texas.

 Brazil may be pumping several million barrels of crude daily by 2020.

-The point we're not running out of this stuff.
+We're not running out of this stuff.

 We are not running out of it.

-In our own hemisphere, in our own country.
+And in our own hemisphere, in our own country, there's lots of oil to be found.

-And the very people who are worried so much about dependence on foreign oil are the same people preventing anybody in this country in our nearby environs from getting it.
+And the very people who are worried so much about dependence on foreign oil are the same people preventing anybody in this country, in our nearby environs, from getting it.

 Boy, is that ever the case?